GameFoundry/bsf/Documentation/Manuals/Native/User/simpleMaterial.md

 ~~~~~~~~~~~~~

 # Using a material for rendering
-Material is used by attaching it to a **Renderable** component.
+Once a material is created and parameters are set, it can be used for rendering by attaching it to a **Renderable** component.
 We will cover them in the next chapter.